elizabethts/ml-cs-practice/machine-learning/elliot/elliot_decision_trees.md

 #### What are the assumptions?
 -	DTs are nonparametric, so no assumptions made about the classifier or underlying distribution
+    - Parametric in the ML model sense is defined as growing as the size of the models grow
+    - In decision trees, the parameters of the model, which is the tree size, is certainly not fixed and usually changes with the size of the data.
+For example, smaller datasets could be modeled with small size trees and larger datasets could require bigger trees.
+The important point is that we are not fixing the tree size beforehand.

 #### What are the steps of the algorithm?
 -	Top of the tree is called the Root, others are called Internal Nodes, the ends are called Leafs